mannyb325/Proday/Tests/tests.md

 ## Better

-> /test Write tests for the `moving_average` function in `test.py`, covering normal and edge cases.
+> /tests Write tests for the `movingAverage` method, covering normal and edge cases.

 **What happens:**
-Copilot generates tests specifically for `moving_average`, likely including at least one “normal” case and some error cases.
+Copilot generates tests specifically for `movingAverage`, likely including at least one “normal” case and some error cases.
-- **Context:** Specifies the function and the file.
+- **Context:** Specifies the method.
 - **Clarity:** Requests edge case coverage.
 - **Improvement:** More targeted and relevant tests.